-Adding cognitive behavioral therapy to treatment of pediatric migraine improves relief of symptomsDecember 24th, 2013 in Diseases, Conditions, Syndromes /
+Adding cognitive behavioral therapy to treatment of pediatric migraine improves relief of symptomsDecember 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Among children and adolescents with chronic migraine, the use of cognitive behavioral therapy (CBT) resulted in greater reductions in headache frequency and migraine-related disability compared with headache education, according to a study appearing in the December 25 issue of JAMA.